PseudoAj/MyInsightRepo/README.md

 ### Considerations

 1. Based on [census](http://www.census.gov/quickfacts/table/PST045216/36) it is evident that there `536,890` business establishments and `8,206,739` households in in NYC; thats about `6.14%`.
 The same ratio is replicated while generating data.

+1. As a standard for communicating date and time; UTC timestamps are used.
+Thanks to [Date Time to Unix Time Stamp](http://stackoverflow.com/a/35106099/4085019)

 ### Schema